gene-git/wg_tool/README.md

 The alternative, which is definitely my preference, is to use the --dns\_linux option in which wg-quick uses the *wg-peer-updn* script (provided here) via PostUp/PostDown.
-This saves the current dns resolv.conf file when VPN is brought up using *wg-quick up*, instalsl the VPN dns into /etc/resolv.conf and restores prior resolv.conf when VPN is deactivated (wg-quick down).
+This saves the current dns resolv.conf file when VPN is brought up using *wg-quick up*, installs the VPN dns into /etc/resolv.conf and restores prior resolv.conf when VPN is deactivated (wg-quick down).